shadcn/next-mdx/packages/next-mdx/README.md

 }
 ```

+## getAllNodes vs getAllMdxNodes

+Use `getAllNodes` when you need nodes **without** the MDX content.
+It is backed by a cache and is really fast.
+This is handy when you need a list of nodes (example post teasers) and you're not using the MDX content.

 ## MDX Components

 To use components inside MDX files, you need to pass the components to both `getMdxNode/getAllMdxNodes` and `useHydrate`.